fznx-io/tsquare-devops-assessment/README.md

 4. Create a proxy to connect your local to the service at kubernetes, so the service can be accessed at http://localhost:8000

 If you want to use Kubernetes Ingress you need to adjust the ingress yml at the helm chart and create a dns record for it and this is not covered in the script, because this need a real domain and its dns configuration.

+Note : simple different things of the development (build) environment may create this script doesn't work or I missed some tasks that is not covered in the doc.
+So you can ask me at my email or whatsapp chat.

+Thank you